Inside the Legal Arena: Trial Strategy, Transparency, and Transformation

 We're joined today by Rob Alexander, a 2013 graduate of DePaul University College of Law.
 I interviewed you for the first time in episode 49 in an episode called Doc Review Hell.
 You were on a panel with two of your then colleagues on the Doc Review circuit, a cute way of describing short-term contract work that paid hourly, had no medical benefits, and left you all wanting more from your career.
 That said, it wasn't without value.
 You had flexibility.
 You made money when you needed it.
 Aand you had some great experience advocating for yourself.
 Now, five years after we recorded that interview, you started a law firm with one of your co-panelists and former host of I Am The Law, Kimber Russell.
 What I think is so cool is that you've actually done what you've set out to do.
 So here's a clip from the last episode.

-Robert Anderson in 2018: It has definitely told me things that I don't want to practice because I want to do criminal and civil rights.
+Robert Alexander in 2018: It has definitely told me things that I don't want to practice because I want to do criminal and civil rights.
 I've only done one doc review that had anything to do with that.

 Kyle McEntee: